How would you like to never have a UTI again? Would you be excited if you heard there was an easy UTI home remedy?

 - Stay clean

-I use Cranactin, which is a cranberry supplement with vitamin c.
-Cranberry naturally prevents E. Coli from multiplying and growing, and can be a lifesaver when you have a UTI.
+I use Cranactin, which is a cranberry supplement with vitamin C. Cranberry naturally prevents E. Coli from multiplying and growing, and can be a lifesaver when you have a UTI!
+Vitamin C is good for a UTI too, as it can help limit the growth of bacteria.

 Uva ursi, or bearberry, is another good supplement for getting rid of UTIs.